Anusha0808/garden/content/posts/Propositional Logic.md

 ## Satisfiability and Validity
 A formula $α$ is said to be satisﬁable if there is a valuation v such that $v(α) = ⊤$.
 We write $v ⊨ α$ to indicate that $v(α) = ⊤$.
 The formula α is said to be valid if $v ⊨ α$ for every valuation v.
 We write $⊨ α$ to indicate that α is valid.
-We also refer to valid formulas of propositional logic as _tautologies_.
+We also refer to valid formulas of propositional logic as [[Tautology and Contradictions|tautologies]]
 ###### Proposition
 ```
 Let α be a formula. α is valid iﬀ ¬α is not satisﬁable.